 Keep in mind that silence doesn’t necessarily mean guilt, even if the police officers or prosecutor tell you that it does.
 It simply can protect you from making statements that make the situation worse.
 Police questioning can be exhausting and long, and people do and have said things they didn’t mean simply because they were feeling threatened, tired or afraid.

 Your defense attorney will protect your rights, let you know what your options are, and make sure the police do not overstep their boundaries during your questions.
-If you are arrested or suspected of a crime, it’s in your best interest to remain silent and contact a criminal defense attorney, like a criminal lawyer in Denver, CO, as soon as you can.
+If you are arrested or suspected of a crime, it’s in your best interest to remain silent and contact a lawyer, as soon as you can.

 Thank you to the experts at Richard Banta, P.C. for their input into insurance fraud.